PinkFluffyUnic0rn/stm32flight/README.md

 Project structure
 =========
-* `additional` -- the directory containing schematics for the flight controller and BEC:
+* `pcb` -- the directory containing schematics for the flight controller and BEC:
     * `bottom.png` -- bottom side of flight controller board.
     * `top.png` -- top side of flight controller board.